MrGrel/feature/README.md

 the .env file must contain 2 lines

-keeping.env file in projects is a bad practice, so I ask you to create it yourself
+keeping .env file in projects is a bad practice, so I ask you to create it yourself

 ### `REACT_APP_GOOGLE_API = "https://www.googleapis.com/books/v1"`
 ### `REACT_APP_GOOGLE_KEY = 'your api key'`

 # Getting Started with Create React App standalone